| Peter Upton's |

 Three white moulded balls of new design.

 The description above comes from the 1981 catalogue.
 Why the inverted commas?
 Perhaps he's just play acting :-).
 This is the other half of the replacement for C113 (along with C159).
-The two new sets were then combined in 187/4 which existed 1981-83, and while the single set did get a "61" in 1984, it didn't appear on the 1985 poster, and so that was the end of it.
-This is one of the later "stand around the pitch" sets that sadly doesn't turn up in any later combined sets.
+The two new sets were also combined in 187/4 which existed 1981-83.
+The sets final poster appearance is 1984, where it was shown as 61184.
+It was not shown in 1985, but was still available direct from Subbuteo on the 1st January 1985 price list.

 C185: Crush